Potential First monthly-therapy for both the

 For some women, hormone therapy is a highly effective treatment for the symptoms associated with menopause, such as hot flashes and vaginal dryness, and may also prevent bone loss and fracture.
 The delivery of hormone therapy over 28 consecutive days with no daily intervention demonstrated in a Phase 1 clinical study supports DARE-HRT1’s potential to be a first-in-category option offering ease-of-use and continuous dosing to women suffering from menopausal symptoms.
 There are currently no FDA-approved products that continuously deliver hormone therapy with both estradiol and progesterone together over multiple consecutive weeks.

-ONGOING DARE-HRT1 PHASE 1/2 CLINICAL TRIAL
+DARE-HRT1 PHASE 1/2 CLINICAL TRIAL

 PRIOR DARE-HRT1 PHASE 1 CLINICAL TRIAL

 The randomized, open-label, three-arm, parallel group Phase 1 study was designed to evaluate the PK of DARE-HRT1 in approximately 30 healthy, post-menopausal women with intact uteri.
 The primary objective of the study was to describe the PK parameters of two different dose combinations over 28 days.
 Secondary objectives of the study were to assess the safety and tolerability of DARE-HRT1 and to compare the systemic exposure of estradiol (the active form for therapeutic hormone therapy purposes), estrone, and progesterone of DARE-HRT1 over 28 days against a daily combination of FDA-approved oral estrogen and oral progesterone products evaluated in the Phase 1 study.

 The study was conducted by the company’s wholly owned subsidiary in Australia.

 Positive Topline Results of Phase 1 Clinical Trial